denyncrawford/dropper/README.md

 - Channels

-In order to developing scalable applications Dropper has dedicated spaces called "channels" which exists to broadcast information separate from the global scope of your dropper instance.
+In order to developing scalable applications Dropper has dedicated spaces called "channels" which exists to broadcast information separately from the global scope of your dropper instance.

-Of course there may be different instances of Dropper in a single application but this means that for each instance / app, you have the possibility to dispatch events in separate spaces without affecting the functionality of other channels.
+Of course there could co-exist different instances of Dropper in a single application, but this means that for each instance / app, is allow dispatch events in separate spaces without affecting the functionality of other events and channels.

 ## Installation